Crystal Palace (Montreal): 1860 Industrial Exhibition

 The Industrial Exhibition displayed agricultural and industrial products from the then British North America.
 The displays ranged from minerals, native woods, seeds and grains, preserved birds and fish, oils and foodstuffs to textiles and leather goods, furniture, clothing, machinery, iron work, tools and crafts.
 As part of the exhibition the Art Association of Montreal, the future Montreal Museum of Fine Arts, organized a display of Canadian art.
 The Prince of Wales visited Montreal that year and officially opened the exhibition.

 Skating rink

-The large open space of the exhibition hall was suitable for other uses.
-In later years, the hall would house a natural ice skating rink in the winter, and was one of the first indoor skating rinks in Canada.
+The exhibition hall was suitable for other uses.
+In later years, the hall housed a natural ice skating rink in the winter, one of the first indoor skating rinks in Canada.
 The skating rink was used by McGill University students to play ice hockey and the rink is the site of the first known photograph of ice hockey players in hockey uniforms, taken in 1881.

-The rink also housed the Crystal Skating Club and Crystal Hockey Club, more commonly known as the Montreal Crystals which played men's senior-level amateur hockey in the Amateur Hockey Association of Canada.
+From 1884 to 1889, the rink also housed the Crystal Skating Club and Crystal Hockey Club, more commonly known as the Montreal Crystals, which played men's senior-level amateur hockey in the Amateur Hockey Association of Canada.

+A second, unaffiliated Crystal Rink was built in 1890 on the southeast corner of what is now Boulevard René-Lévesque Ouest (then Dorchester) and Rue Guy.
+The clinching game for the first Stanley Cup was played at that rink, as the Montreal Hockey Club defeated the Montreal Crystals.